 Unpaid for experience

-We are looking for a motivated and enthusiastic intern to work across both the Science and Marine Programme.
-This is a great opportunity for an undergraduate or postgraduate student to gain experience in testing the feasibility of developing a marine PREDICTS model.
+We are looking for a motivated and enthusiastic intern to join the Protected Areas Programme.
+This is a great opportunity for an undergraduate student to gain experience in reviewing assessments on the effectiveness of management on protected areas.

 Please note this is not a UN post and we can only accept applications from those eligible to work in the UK.